adam-back/react/README.md

 ### Steps

 1. Clone down to local machine then `cd react/`
+1. `cd React.js Fundamentals/` or whatever other project you wish to run.
-1. `npm install` from root directory.
+1. `npm install`.
 1. `npm start`
  - Runs webpack bundling and dev server
 1. Open your browser to [http://localhost:8080/](http://localhost:8080/)